How to enforce VPC endpoint policies in AWS?

 A VPC endpoint policy allows you to control which AWS principals and actions are allowed through your private network connection to a service like S3.
 To enforce a VPC endpoint policy in AWS, attach a resource-based policy to the endpoint that explicitly allows or denies access to specific services, accounts, or actions.
 This is crucial for locking down access to AWS S3 buckets or other resources over a VPC endpoint and tightening your AWS security posture.

-Understand the VPC Endpoint Policy Basics
+Understand the VPC endpoint policy basics

 Best Practices for Enforcing Endpoint Policies